amemni/devops-examples/terraform-ec2-elb-docker-nginx/README.md

 elb_dns_name = web-server-elb-332872914.us-east-2.elb.amazonaws.com
 ```
-You should then be able access the web application from the following URL as shown in the output of elb_dns_name: http://web-server-elb-332872914.us-east-2.elb.amazonaws.com
+You should then be able access the web application from the following URL as shown in the output value of elb_dns_name: http://web-server-elb-332872914.us-east-2.elb.amazonaws.com
 ![application](https://github.com/amemni/devops-examples/blob/master/terraform-ec2-elb-docker-nginx/pictures/screenshot.png)

 ## Useful commands